The tonsils are part of the immune system, a glandular (lymphatic) tissue located on each side of the back of the throat.

 If you are pregnant, do not take ibuprofen and only take acetaminophen as directed by your GP.

-There are also over-the-counter treatments that can relieve a sore throat, such as lozenges and oral sprays.
+Over-the-counter treatments can also relieve a sore throat, such as tablets and oral sprays.

-Some people find that gargling with a mild antiseptic solution can help relieve a sore throat, although research on its effectiveness is limited.
+Some people find that gargling with a mild antiseptic solution can help relieve a sore throat, although there is limited research on its effectiveness.

 Aspirin should not be given to patients under 20 years of age.
-This has been linked to a serious illness called Reye’s syndrome.
+This has been linked to a severe illness called Reye’s syndrome.

 Since most cases of tonsillitis are caused by a virus, they do not respond to antibiotics.